Curriculum Guide

 Advanced Rock On (0.5 credits, spring)

-Advanced Rock On is designed for experienced instrumental and vocal musicians to hone their performance skills in a variety of styles including but not limited to rock, pop, indie, hip hop, jazz, and Latin music.
-Students will deepen their understanding of reading chord charts, tabs, and notation while forging a dynamic, interdependent, top-level band.
-Students can focus on a particular instrument, including voice, but will also be asked to try other instruments.
-Music theory will be integrated into the course with an emphasis on scales, chords, and song analysis.
-The course will culminate with an all-school performance and playing for the Commencement ceremony.
-This course may be taken more than once with the permission of the instructor and the head of Performing Arts.
+Advanced Rock On is designed for experienced instrumental and vocal musicians to refine their performance skills across a variety of styles, including but not limited to rock, pop, indie, hip hop, jazz, and Latin music.
+Students will deepen their understanding of chord charts, tabs, and notation while working to create a dynamic, interdependent, high-level band.
+While students may focus on a particular instrument, including voice, they will also be encouraged to explore other instruments.
+Music theory will be integrated into the course.
+Students will take on leadership roles in song selection, rehearsals, and performance planning.
+The course will culminate in an all-school performance and playing before commencement.
 Open to students in Classes VI–VIII.
-Prerequisite: Audition in the late spring or fall of 2024 or permission of the instructor.
+Students may enroll in this class more than once with the permission of the instructor and head of the Performing Arts Department.
+Prerequisite: Audition in the late spring of 2025, or permission of the instructor and head of the Performing Arts Department.

 Chamber Players (0.5 credits, fall)